-Participation Action Output Support sustainable goals Thanyamai Co., Ltd. offering advice and recommendations for in-depth business operations.
-HARN participated as a volunteer coach for a total of 34 hours over 9 weeks, providing continuous business planning consultation throughout the program, both at the Stock Exchange of Thailand office and online.
-Understanding of business goals through the Business Model Canvas, along with receiving recommendations and shared experiences in both advanced business skills and general foundational business knowledge.
-Identified business opportunities and target customer groups in the current market, while developing a timeline for business growth according to short-term and long-term plans, with guidance and insights from the volunteer coach throughout the program.
-Established a clear business model focused on organic rice as the primary product, positioning it as the main revenue generator by targeting a niche market with strong purchasing power.
-01 NO POVERTY THE AND ADDRESS MERCIFICATION COLORADOR LIFE ON LAND LIFE ON LAND
+Participation Action Action Output Thanyamai Co., Ltd. offering advice and recommendations for in-depth business HARN participated as a volunteer coach for a total of 34 hours over 9 weeks, providing continuous Understanding of business goals through the Business Model Canvas, along with receiving recommendations and shared experiences in both advanced business skills and general foundational business knowledge.
+Identified business opportunities and target customer groups in the O1 NO POVERTY operations. business planning consultation throughout the program, both at the current market, while developing a timeline for business growth according to short-term and long-term plans, with guidance and insights from the volunteer coach throughout the program.
+12 12 NET PROPRIES AND PRODUCTION AND PRODUCTION Stock Exchange of Thailand office and online.
+3) Established a clear business model focused on organic rice as the primary product, positioning it as the main revenue generator by targeting a niche market with strong purchasing power.
+15 LIFE ON LAND